The Martial Compendium 5E

 Requires: Dagger or Handaxe

-As an Action, by expanding a superiority die, you can make a ranged Thrown weapon attack against any number of creatures within a cone in front of you.
-The cone has a range of 5 times your proficiency bonus.
-On a hit, you add the superiority die to the attack's damage roll.
+As an Action, you can make a ranged Thrown weapon attack against any number of creatures within a cone in front of you.
+The cone has a range of 5 times your proficiency bonus gained from Warrior classes.

 Maneuver Type: Cunning (Stratagem)